ItzBearzy/Gilded-RP-Rules/Gilded RP Rules.md

 # BUILDING and CAMP RULES

-- The Camping Authority will remove non-compliant camps or buildings without warning.
+- The Camping Authority will remove non-compliant camps or builds without warning.

 - No refunds or reimbursement for lost items.

 - It is YOUR responsibility to follow these guidelines.

+- Camps and Storages will be removed by the Housing Authorities without warning if left unused/inactive for 3 Weeks

 # 1. General Camp and Build Rules

-- Camps must fit into the Red Dead world, no treehouses, platform structures, or excessive builds.

-- Camps should be simple and realistic tents, basic camp decor, 4 storage items, and 3 lighting items.
-That is the limit.

-- One small foundation is allowed if needed for flat ground, not more than 1ft off the ground if absolutely necessary.

-- Fences, walls, roofing, and doors are banned outright for camps and towns unless permitted by staff.

-- No using objects to fake a roof, wall, or block tent entrances.

-# 2. Restricted and Prohibited Build Areas

-- DO NOT camp or build in Wildlife Preserves, Historic Sites, or Legendary Hunt Areas.

-- Historic Sites = Ruins, burned-down buildings, pre-placed game camps, stone walls, or unique landmarks like the Giant Tree north of Blackwater or the tiny church in Lemoyne.

-- DO NOT build on cliffs, mountains, bodies of water, or create floating structures.

-- DO NOT build in towns, ONLY business owners may place up to 4 storage items inside their business.

-- DO NOT block public roads, pathways, entrances, exits, or access to any public or private area.

-# 3. Camp Limits and Item Restrictions

 ## Camps must remain simple, consisting of
 - Tents (maximum of 4 per camp)

 - Basic camp-appropriate furniture (e.g., cots, campfire, chairs/benches)

-- One small (if necessary for flat ground, not more than 1ft off the ground if absolutely necessary)
+- One small foundation (if necessary for flat ground, not more than 1ft off the ground if absolutely necessary)

-- 4 storage items
+- 4 storage items, Storage tents count as a storage!

-- Lighting (within permitted limits, see Section 5)
+- Lighting (within permitted limits, see Section 2)

 - One camp per person.

-- Maximum 20 items per camp (includes lighting, tents, storage, camp furniture, and decor).
+- Maximum 20 items per camp (includes lighting, tents, storage, camp furniture, and decor)

-- Beams can only support the underside of a foundation, NOT be placed above it.
+- Placing a Camp or Storages in or around Mining Locations "Public or Hidden" will be removed without warning!

-# 4. Storage and Lighting Limits
+# 2. Storage and Lighting Limits

 - Maximum 4 storage items per camp/property.
 Use Space Bar storage for businesses or private property if more is needed.

-- Maximum 3 light-emitting objects per area or across the map.
+- Do not place more than 5 Light Emitting Object per area or across the map.

-- Each tent may have up to 2 light-emitting objects.

-- Business owners may place up to 4 storage items inside their business.
+- Business owners may place up to 4 storage items inside or around their businesses.

-# 5. Placement and Space Rules
+# 3. Placement and Space Rules

-- Camps must be spaced out; if an area is occupied, move elsewhere.
+- Camps must be spaced out, if an area is occupied "within Shouting Range" move elsewhere

 - Do not block access to pathways, roads, towns, camps, tents, entrances, exits, or any public or private area.

+- Dont camp directly next to roads or private property

 - Trespass signs are for private property only and cannot be used to claim a campground.

+- Fences, walls, roofing, and doors are banned outright for camps and towns unless permitted by staff

+- Beams can only support the underside of a foundation, NOT be placed above it

-# 6. Enforcement and Removal
+# 4. Restricted and Prohibited Build Areas

-- Unauthorized builds will be removed without warning.

-- Camps and storage left inactive for 3 weeks will be removed.

-- Items may be moved into a chest with a notice attached, but failure to act on the notice will result in demolition.
+- DO NOT camp or build in Wildlife Preserves, Historic Sites, or Legendary Hunt Areas.

+- Historic Sites = Ruins, burned-down buildings, pre-placed game camps, stone walls, or unique landmarks like the Giant Tree north of Blackwater or the tiny church in Lemoyne.

 # Appearance